erickallemeyn/ai4all-implement/README.md

 ### Installing the Projct:
 ```
-cd ai4all
+cd ai4all-implement
 pip3 install -r requirements.txt
 ```
 ### Training the Model:
-This will output 2 files in the results directory, model.pkl and model_columns.pkl
+This will output 2 files in the directory, model.pkl and model_columns.pkl
 ```
 python3 model.py
 ```